 Okay, yes, the original book series did not include as many diverse characters as Trials of Apollo or even Magnus Chase.
 But we need to at least see some diversity.

 For example, Nico and Bianca are Italian.
-Wouldn’t it be nice to see, I don’t know, Italian actors playing their characters?
+I know it doesn’t really count but wouldn’t it be nice to see, I don’t know, Italian actors playing their characters?
+And wouldn’t it be even better if some diversity was added to the main cast?
 And the campers have to be at least a little diverse, right?

 Come on, guys.
 It’s 2019.
 Just give me a diverse cast.